Healthcare Assistant – Continuing care services

 - Opportunities to become a trainee nurse associate on our internal apprenticeship with Kingston University

 - Free uniform

 - Free parking

 - Wellbeing service 24/7 including counselling sessions if required

 - 28 Days holiday (including Bank Holidays) pro-rata for part-time staff

 - Yearly increments

 - Occupational health service including provision of recommended vaccinations

 - Paid DBS

-We also offer a walk around and meet and greet for the service if you would like the opportunity to see what we have to offer.
+We also offer a walk around meet and greet, if you would like the opportunity to see what we have to offer.
 If you would like further information or the chance to speak with one of the Matrons to discuss job opportunities then please email Laura Chapman